-Section 5 : Procurement Authority Delegated to Other Qualified Individuals a.
+5 Procurement Authority Delegated to Other Qualified Individuals Revised 1/2012 a.
 General.
-The FAE may delegate a limited form of procurement authority to qualified individuals who are not warranted COs, as indicated in 4 above.
+The FAE may delegate a limited form of procurement authority to qualified individuals who are not warranted COs.
 This limited authority may be granted to individuals within or outside of the contracting office when supported by a demonstrated need.
 The FAE evaluates the request and delegates authority to the individual needing the authority.
-The delegation must be in writing and state specific limitations governing the limited authority, such as dollar thresholds or types of procurement (i.e. supplies, services, construction, etc).
+The delegation must be in writing and state specific limitations governing the limited authority, such as dollar thresholds or types of procurement (i.e. supplies, services, construction, etc etc.).
 Guidance in this section does not apply to delegations under the purchase card program, which is addressed in AMS Procurement Guidance T3.2.6, Purchase Card Program.